-This article first appeared in Quaker Socialist.
-Subscribe by becoming a member of QSS here.
+This article by Tim Gee first appeared in Quaker Socialist.
+Subscribe by joining QSS here.

 For as long as there has been ‘civilisation’ there have been systems of class inequality.
 Many in working-class movements have concurred with the view that the history of society is the history of struggle between oppressor and oppressed.

 When we study the Bible, there’s little doubt as to Jesus’ economic position.
 In common with Joseph, his paid work is as a tekton – a word that can be read both as carpenter and low paid labourer on construction sites.
 Later in life Jesus recalls having been hungry, thirsty and in need of clothes.
 His mother Mary describes herself as a servant-girl.
 We learn something about her beliefs when she describes God as one who brings down rulers from their thrones, lifts up the humble, fills the hungry with good things and sends the rich away empty.

 Jesus’ first major speech begins “Blessed are the poor” to whom the Kingdom of Heaven belongs.
 Translating directly from Aramaic into English, Palestinian priest Elias Chacour points out that in Jesus’ native language the word rendered into English as ‘blessed’ means something like ‘get up, go ahead, do something, move’.
 Today perhaps he’d say “Rise up and take action, fellow people of the working class: the revolution is yours”.

 The first recruits to Jesus’ team are fishermen who lack formal education.
 Matthew is something akin to a bailiff, collecting taxes to be sent back to Rome.
 Like Jesus’ mother, Joanna is part of a servant family, albeit one earning enough to donate some money to the movement.
 Others in the movement are rumoured to be sex-workers.